tytydraco/yessleep/out/We_Played_Creep_in_an_Abandoned_Apartment_Complex_Part_2.md

 “Can you guys see it?”
 I asked.

-“Keep looking,” Chris urged.
- “But we can’t all look,” Mindy said.
-“What if an offering disappears?”
+“Keep looking,” Chris urged.“But we can’t all look,” Mindy said.“What if an offering disappears?”
 Mandy added.

 I think.
 I couldn’t look to see who was who.
 Didn’t much matter—they were right.
 We couldn’t all look at every creep, lest we not notice that something was missing.